pirl/pirl-docs/src/testnet/setup_masternode.md

 # Setup Masternode

->## WARNING
+> **As validator : You need at least 5.000 MRKTP to create a Masternode**
-> If you don't use the right requierements you could have your stake
+>
-> slashed, this guide is a baseline, if you do it your own way be
+> **As nominator : You need at least 5.000 MRKTP to nominate a Masternode**
-> sure to know what you are doing or <strong> you will loose money</strong>.
+>
-> <br></br>
+> **In both case you need at least 5.000 MRKTP stashed**

 ## Requirements

 The most common way for a beginner to run a validator is on a cloud server running Linux.
 You may choose whatever [VPS providers](#list-of-vps-providers) that your prefer, and whatever operating system you are comfortable with.

-The transactions weights in Pirl were benchmarked on standard hardware.
+The transactions weights in Pirl Testnet were benchmarked on standard hardware.
 It is recommended that validators run at least the standard hardware in order to ensure they are able to process all blocks in time.
 The following are not minimum requirements but if you decide to run with less than this beware that you might have performance issue.

 ### Minimum Hardware :